 Mr. Young asked Investigator Magill if any of the officers indicated that they told the appellant that they were there for the landlord’s purposes?

 The appellant believed there were 3 visits on that day by PPB officers.
 Officer A indicated there were 2, and one of the officers recalled 1.
-Witness 2, the landlord recalled officer A came to the door with the landlord and he asked the appellant if they can come in and she stepped aside so they both walked into the house
+Witness 2, the landlord recalled officer A came to the door with the landlord and he asked the appellant if they could come in and she stepped aside so they both walked into the house

 Ms. Ford asked Investigator Magill Several questions:

-Regarding to the first incident when the officers approached the resident, did you investigate further on whether or not if the appellant was yelling about a dispute of officers entering her home?
+Regarding to the first incident when the officers approached the resident, did you investigate further on whether or not the appellant was yelling about a dispute of officers entering her home?

 Officer B mentioned about the yelling.
 Officer D mentioned about how the appellant yelled in loud voice that she is going to sue

-It seems like there are some confusions about the number of times officer A entering the home.
+It seems like there are some confusions about the number of times officer A entered the home.
 It seems like at one point he was still there after looking for the son…

 Officer A stated that he went back to his car to look up a report number and the landlord approached him and started a conversation and they both went back to the apartment